jose-rZM/LL1Checker/README.md

 # To consider
 - The end of line character is **$**, currently it cannot be changed.
-- When writing the terminals symbols, it should be noted that they will be evaluated in order.
+- When writing the terminals symbols, it should be noted that they will be evaluated in order_.
 So, if A and B are two regex with common elements, you should put the more specific one first.
 Example:
 ~~~
 terminal WH while;
 terminal WORD [a-zA-Z][a-zA-Z]*;